CSCfi/csc-user-guide/docs/support/faq/how-can-I-give-access-to-other-people-to-my-vm-in-pouta.md

 ## Configure Authorized keys

 Before you start, you will need a **public** ssh key.
-This public key must have been created by the new person that will be given the access to this VM.
-When a SSH key pair is created, two keys are created, the **public** SSH key and the **private** key.
-The public one can be publicly published to the whole world, for example Github publishes the keys of all its users.
+This public key must have been created by the new person that will be given access to this VM.
+When an SSH key pair is created, two keys are created, the **public** SSH key and the **private** key.
+The public one can be publicly published to the whole world, for example, GitHub publishes the keys of all its users.
 On the other hand, the **private** key must never be shared with anyone, and should not leave the computer where it was created.

 ### Create SSH key pair

-It is recommended to create a new ssh key pair per user and service, this way if the **private** keys is leaked, the damage is limited to that user in that service.
-If you use the same key for every VM, every of them will be potentially compromised and will have to be re-created.
+It is recommended to create a new ssh key pair per user and service, this way if the **private** key is leaked, the damage is limited to that user in that service.
+If you use the same key for every VM, every one of them will be potentially compromised and will have to be recreated.
 In Linux and Mac you can create a new private/public key pair by doing:

 ```sh
 $ ssh-keygen